-- DO NOT touch moving Conveyor parts. - DO NOT walk, ride, or climb on the Conveyor. - DO NOT operate the Conveyor with chain guards or other protective guards removed.

-Keep jewelry, clothing, hair, etc., away from the Conveyor.

-Know the location and function of all start/stop devices and keep those devices free from obstruction.

-Clear all personnel from the equipment before starting the Conveyor.

-DO NOT attempt to clear product jams while the Conveyor is running.

-Allow only trained and authorized personnel to maintain or repair Conveyor equipment.

-- DO NOT load the Conveyor beyond specified design limits. - DO NOT attempt to make repairs to the Conveyor while it is running. - DO NOT modify equipment without checking with the manufacturer.

-DO NOT operate or perform maintenance on equipment when taking any type of drug, sedative, when under the influence of alcohol, or when over fatigued.

-Report any unsafe condition to your supervisor or maintenance staff.
+- DO NOT touch moving Conveyor parts. - DO NOT walk, ride, or climb on the Conveyor. - DO NOT operate the Conveyor with chain guards or other protective guards removed. - Keep jewelry, clothing, hair, etc., away from the Conveyor. - Know the location and function of all start/stop devices and keep those devices free from obstruction. - Clear all personnel from the equipment before starting the Conveyor. - DO NOT attempt to clear product jams while the Conveyor is running. - Allow only trained and authorized personnel to maintain or repair Conveyor equipment. - DO NOT load the Conveyor beyond specified design limits. - DO NOT attempt to make repairs to the Conveyor while it is running. - DO NOT modify equipment without checking with the manufacturer. - DO NOT operate or perform maintenance on equipment when taking any type of drug, sedative, when under the influence of alcohol, or when over fatigued. - Report any unsafe condition to your supervisor or maintenance staff.

-Allow only trained and authorized personnel to maintain or repair Conveyor equipment.

-Conveyor Equipment Manufacturers Association (CEMA)
+CEMA Standards for Conveyor